NguyenVV13/LeetCoding/README.md

-This repository is simply used for the purpose of storing my solutions to LeetCode problems.
+This repository is simply used for the purpose of storing my solutions to LeetCode problems and Codewars kata.
 This way, I can pull and push updates to LeetCode problems between devices, and others can view my coding practices.